awsdocs/amazon-rds-user-guide/doc_source/custom-rr.md

 ### General requirements and limitations<a name="custom-rr.limitations"></a>

 RDS Custom for Oracle replicas have the following limitations:
-+ We recommend that you create Oracle replicas only for RDS Custom for Oracle DB instances created after November 18, 2022\.
-If you need to create Oracle replicas for pre\-existing RDS Custom for Oracle DB instances, see [Troubleshooting replica creation for RDS Custom for Oracle](custom-troubleshooting.md#custom-troubleshooting-create-replica)\.
 + You can create RDS Custom for Oracle replicas in mounted mode only\.
 However, you can manually change the mode of mounted replicas to read\-only, and from read\-only to mounted\.
 For more information, see the documentation for the [create\-db\-instance\-read\-replica](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance-read-replica.html) AWS CLI command\.
 + Cross\-Region Oracle replicas aren't supported\.
++ You can't change the value of the Oracle Data Guard `CommunicationTimeout` parameter\.
+This parameter is set to 15 seconds for RDS Custom for Oracle DB instances\.
 + Make sure not to modify the `RDS_DATAGUARD` user\.
 This user is reserved for RDS Custom for Oracle automation\.
 Modifying this user can result in undesired outcomes, such as an inability to create Oracle replicas for your RDS Custom for Oracle DB instance\.
-+ You can't change the value of the Oracle Data Guard `CommunicationTimeout` parameter\.
-This parameter is set to 15 seconds for RDS Custom for Oracle DB instances\.
 + Make sure not to change the replication user password\.
 It is required to administer the Oracle Data Guard configuration on the host\.
 If you change the password, RDS Custom for Oracle might put your Oracle replica outside the support perimeter\.
 For more information, see [RDS Custom support perimeter and unsupported configurations](custom-troubleshooting.md#custom-troubleshooting.support-perimeter)\.

   The password is stored in AWS Secrets Manager, tagged with the DB resource ID\.
 Each Oracle replica has its own secret in Secrets Manager\.
 The format for the secret is the following\.